PopeDrex/PopeDrex/README.md

 ## 💼 Founder & Lead Developer at McCullagh LABS

-I'm a passionate developer and startup founder building innovative digital solutions.
-As the creator of [McCullagh LABS](https://www.mccullaghlabs.com), I specialize in crafting exceptional web applications and software that drive business growth.
+As the creator of [McCullagh LABS](https://www.mccullaghlabs.com), I specialize in crafting exceptional web applications and Personal software.

-> "Building technology that solves real-world problems and delivers exceptional user experiences."

 ## 🔧 Tech Stack & Skills